genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 ##### HTTP status code

 We use standard HTTP status codes to represent the response status.
 This is a well-known standard that is easy to understand.
-It is Internally represented by the `HttpStatusCode` enum class, which corresponds to netty [HttpResponseStatus](https://netty.io/4.0/api/io/netty/handler/codec/http/HttpResponseStatus.html).
+It is internally represented by the `HttpStatusCode` enum class, which corresponds to netty [HttpResponseStatus](https://netty.io/4.0/api/io/netty/handler/codec/http/HttpResponseStatus.html).

 A single message can contain multiple errors and warnings.
 Here is how the response status code for the message is allocated: